-So what does this preventative approach look like in practice?
+Thus, more and more dental practitioners are adopting the preventive approach.
+But what does this preventative approach look like in practice?

 There are three components to the approach, and our dentist in our Charlotte University area office recognizes these three components to no drill-dentistry.
 The first involves making sure patients are educated about proper home dental care procedures.
 Recent research has also demonstrated that a regular brushing and flossing regimen can be very effective at slowing and even stopping tooth decay.

 The second component of this approach involves adjusting a patient’s diet to make it more tooth-friendly.
 Dentists should advise patients to cut out sugary beverages and limit snacking between meals, for example.